Questions and Answers Before Hiring an Auto Diminished Value Appraiser

-The St. Lucie Appraisal Company obtains its data directly from the used car managers at automobile dealerships – the people directly responsible for buying the trade-ins.
+The St. Lucie Appraisal Company obtains its data directly from the used car managers at automobile dealerships – experts who buy, sell, trade and auction cars every day.
 In our query, the year, make, model, mileage, color options, amount and nature of damages is discussed.
 Based on that information, a dealer can determine exactly how much less he would pay for the car.
 We compile six dealer quotes and by averaging their deductions, our automobile diminished value figures are created.
 It is clearly noted in our reports that all of the dealers queried are told that the subject vehicles are not available for purchase or trade, therefore, none of the dealers queried have any vested interest in the subject vehicles.

 It takes five minutes to run off a list of auction results and even less time to concoct a formula for diminished value.
 While our method is far more time consuming, the resultant diminished value reports are virtually irrefutable.
 Should an insurance adjuster opt to spend a half-day soliciting new car dealers they would come up with the same results.
 A Diminished Value Report from The St. Lucie Appraisal Company is the closest you can come to establishing the exact amount of diminished value.
 Our clients receive much fairer treatment from insurers.
 Such compelling evidence forces their consideration.